Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

 ```

-2. Verify in your app’s logs that a similar message was posted:
+2. Verify in your app’s logs that similar messages were posted:

 ```shell
 New message received: 'hello'